-This post breaks down where AI outperforms rules, where it introduces risk, and what a governed implementation looks like in practice.
+This article explains where AI outperforms rules, where it introduces risk, and how to apply it without weakening governance.

 Where rule-based systems hit a ceiling